unforswearing/zsh-config/README.md

 ### To Do

+- make typecasting more robust
+- create an error module
 - make sure to seprate interactive code from scripting helpers
   - stdlib is a scripting helper, not interactive
     - separate the req command so it does not need to be required by .zshrc